BNSC1/android-notes/README.md

     <img src="resources/chain_spread_inside.png" alt="chain spread inside picture"/>

-    - `packed`: packs the views together, and then centres the group within the available space
+    - `packed`: packs the views together, and then centres the group within the available space, the positioning of the packed views can be further controlled by altering the `bias` value

     <img src="resources/chain_packed.png" alt="chain packed picture"/>